java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_modern_io/01_modern_io.md

 ## Reading Text Files

-Tou can read a text file into a string like this:
+You can read a text file into a string like this:

 ```java
 String content = Files.readString(path);